Workforce Analytics: How to Use Scheduling Data and Staff Smarter

 These terms get used interchangeably, and honestly, the boundaries are fuzzy.
 But the practical difference matters when you're deciding what to focus on.

 For most businesses running shifts, workforce analytics is the starting point.
 Get the operational data right first.
 The strategic layers can come once you have a reliable foundation of scheduling, attendance, and cost data flowing consistently.
+And if the rostering process feeding that data is broken, fixing the analytics won't help much either.

 How to Start Using Workforce Analytics (Without a Data Team)